 Photo-sharing social network, Instagram, is becoming overwhelmingly popular.
 With over 400 million active users, it is no wonder more brands are hopping aboard the IG train.
 While there are many business tools for Instagram, the question for web designers becomes: how can you integrate Instagram in web design?
 Here are six examples of brands that are doing it well.

 The Embedded Instagram Feed

 The primary way of integrating Instagram into web design is embedding a feed.
 Famedrop (@famedropofficial), a Montreal-based online clothing store, embeds a feed just below the fold on its home page.
-By having an Instagram theme that ties well with current products and web design colours, the integration is more unified.
+By having an Instagram theme that ties well with current products and web design colors, the integration is more unified.

 While also an Instagram feed, a simple IG page creates an entire webpage worth of content without having to create extra content.
 Vu Sunglass (@vusunglass) uses this technique as a lookbook-style page for their sunglasses.
 Listed as ‘Editorial’ rather than ‘Instagram feed’, there is little to no evidence that this quality content originates from their IG.
 The smooth integration subtly promotes e-commerce by linking the shown glasses when the thumbnail image is clicked.

 The Sales Focus

 Similar to Vu Sunglass’s Editorial page, White Fox Boutique (@whitefoxboutique) has created a page with a distinct sales approach.
 Entitled ‘Shop our Instagram’, the purpose is clear before the user even arrives on the page.
 As the user clicks on the Instagram pictures, a list of links to the displayed products appears, leading them straight to the point of purchase.

 With so many e-commerce brands active on the mobile app, Instagram could be more accommodating to these users.
 Instagram has begun to incorporate e-businesses into the platform with its relatively new endeavor, .
 However, it is rumoured that the costs of creating an IG advert are incredibly high – from $350,000 to $1 million per month!
 For smaller companies, these rates are simply not feasible.
 For these SME users, the social media platform has hinted at releasing easier ways to link to checkout pages online in the future, but given its mobile nativity, it will be a difficult undertaking.